-Create and use an internal load balancer with an App Service environment
+Create and use an Internal Load Balancer App Service Environment

-Azure App Service Environment is a deployment of Azure App Service into a subnet in an Azure virtual network (VNet).
-There are two ways to deploy an App Service environment (ASE):
+The Azure App Service Environment is a deployment of Azure App Service into a subnet in an Azure virtual network (VNet).
+There are two ways to deploy an App Service Environment (ASE):